 Redeem your Alaska Airlines miles for airfare discounts on Alaska Airlines flights

-Airfare discounts are fairly simple, and you can redeem Alaska Airlines miles for 1 cent per point off flight bookings.
+Airfare discounts are fairly simple, and you can redeem Alaska Airlines miles for one cent per point off flight bookings.
 For example, you can redeem 10,000 miles or 20,000 miles for $100 or $200 off your flight booking, respectively.

-Redeem your Alaska Airlines miles for First Class upgrades
+Redeem your Alaska Airlines miles for first-class upgrades

-If you find yourself wanting to upgrade an upcoming Alaska Airlines flight, you can redeem 15,000 Alaska Airlines miles to upgrade any Alaska airlines flight from coach to First Class!
+If you find yourself wanting to upgrade an upcoming Alaska Airlines flight, you can redeem 15,000 Alaska Airlines miles to upgrade any Alaska airlines flight from coach to first class.
 Depending on the length of the flight and the fare (to upgrade), 15,000 miles can be a decent value.

-For example, a $500 first class flight that costs $250 with an upgradeable fare can be ‘bumped’ to First Class with just 15,000 Alaska Airlines miles.
-If you would have otherwise paid the $250 fare difference, your Alaska Airlines miles are worth a value of ~1.67 cents per mile!
+For example, a $500 first-class flight that costs $250 with an upgradeable fare can be ‘bumped’ to first class with just 15,000 Alaska Airlines miles.
+If you would have otherwise paid the $250 fare difference, your Alaska Airlines miles are worth a value of ~1.67 cents per mile.

-On the other hand, a short 400 mile flight from Los Angeles to San Francisco might only cost $100 more to book in First Class.
-In this case, redeeming 15,000 miles would yield a value of only 0.67 cents per mile—a significantly less impressive redemption value!
+On the other hand, a short 400-mile flight from Los Angeles to San Francisco might only cost $100 more to book in first class.
+In this case, redeeming 15,000 miles would yield a value of only 0.67 cents per mile—a significantly less impressive redemption value.

 Not directly related, but I figured it was worth mentioning that Alaska Airlines regularly sells Mileage Plan miles.
 The standard price to buy miles is $27.50 for 1,000 miles, at a cost of 2.75 cents per mile.
 I appreciate their brand confidence, but that’s a silly price to buy miles–unless you simply need a couple thousand more to reach a specific award threshold.

 Additionally, Alaska Airlines offers frequent mileage sales that include bonus miles when purchasing large amounts of miles (we don’t normally mention these sales, since they’re not always a great deal.
-But they come around fairly frequently–often 3 to 6 times per year).
+But they come around fairly frequently–often 3-6 times per year).
 In their latest mileage sale, you could buy points for as little as 1.97 cents per mile (if you were willing to max out the promotion and spend over $1,700!).

 Based on this valuation from Alaska Airlines, I think we can safely conclude that Alaska Airlines miles are worth less than two cents per mile.

-Or maybe you have the flexibility (and endless desire to maximize value!) like some miles & points enthusiasts and want to save your miles for the creme de la creme Cathay Pacific first class award flight to Asia (with a stopover in Hong Kong included, of course).
+Or maybe you have the flexibility (and endless desire to maximize value) like some miles & points enthusiasts and want to save your miles for the creme de la creme Cathay Pacific first-class award flight to Asia (with a stopover in Hong Kong included, of course).
 Bravo!

 You might be able to get more or less value from your miles, but I find this is a good starting point.
 Do you have other ‘sweet-spot’ award travel redemptions where you’ve received significant value from your Alaska Airlines miles?
 I’d love to hear about them in the comments!